ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 features.
 All these tests are automated, possibly during the same sprint in which the user story is being developed.

-6.4 Test environment
+5.4 Test environment
 --------------------

-In this version of the strategy we do not cover sophisticated environments for running functional and performance tests of complex systems like the SDP.
+In this version of the strategy we do not cover provisioning of environments for running functional and performance tests of complex systems.
 We expect those teams to come up with suggestions and prototype solutions that could be included in this strategy later on.

-6.5 Test data
+5.5 Test data
 -------------

-In this version of the strategy we do not cover sophisticated mechanisms for handling data to support functional and performance tests of complex systems like the SDP.
+In this version of the strategy we do not cover sophisticated mechanisms for handling data to support functional and performance tests of complex systems.
 We expect those teams to come up with suggestions and prototype solutions that could be included in this strategy later on.

-6.6 Test automation
+5.6 Test automation
 -------------------

 At the moment these elements are still under active investigation.
+As explained elsewhere in this portal, python developers generally rely on `pytest` and associated libraries (for assertions, for mocking); similarly developers uisng javascript rely on `Jest`.
+For component, system, and acceptance tests developers may rely also on Gherkin tests (aka, Behavior Driven Development tests).

-6.7 Confirmation and regression testing
+5.7 Confirmation and regression testing
 ---------------------------------------

-Regression testing is performed at least every time code is committed on any branch in the repository.
+Regression testing is performed at least every time code is committed on any branch in the source code repository.
 This should be ensured by the CI/DI pipeline.

 In order to implement an effective CI/CD pipeline, automated test cases